Meningitis is usually caused by an infection, most commonly viruses or bacteria. Occasionally it’s caused by parasites or fungi.

 The infection can be spread from person to person by close contact such as coughing, sneezing or kissing.
 Occasionally it can be spread by touching contaminated surfaces or personal items.

-Viral meningitis usually causes a mild form of meningitis and it most commonly affects children.
-Viral meningitis is usually caused by enteroviruses, which live in fluids in the mouth and nose, and in faecal matter.
+Viral meningitis usually causes a milder form of meningitis and it most commonly affects children.
+Viral meningitis is usually caused by enteroviruses, which live in fluids in the mouth and nose, and in faeces (poo).

 Bacterial meningitis is usually more severe.
 It’s caused mainly by meningococcus or pneumococcus bacteria.
 These bacteria live in the nose and throat and are usually harmless.
 But they can enter the blood stream and spread to the membrane surrounding the brain, causing meningitis.
 Bacterial meningitis is a medical emergency.
 It can kill within hours, so early diagnosis and treatment is vital.